adavoudi/simple_docker/README.md

 ## Introduction

 This project is a simple Docker-like container runtime implemented in Python.
-It is intended **for learning purposes**, to help understand how Docker works under the hood.
+It's intended **for learning purposes**, to help understand how Docker works under the hood.
+Honestly, I'm not entirely sure if this is exactly how Docker operates in the background, but my main goal was to explore how to pull and run a Docker image.

 This application allows you to:

 - **Pull Docker images** from Docker Hub.
 - **Run containers** with isolated namespaces, limited resources, and custom networking.